-Heathyr began her fitness journey in August of 2013 by going to the gym by herself, walking the treadmill or slowly easing along on the elliptical.
+Heathyr began her fitness journey in August of 2013 by going to the gym by herself, walking the treadmill, or slowly easing along on the elliptical.
 Soon after, she decided to set a goal and give herself something to look forward to.
 Heathyr signed up for a colorful 5k and also started dabbling in yoga because she was so fascinated with inversions.
-Heathyr is now 3 sizes down from when she began, and continues to work on her physical fitness.
-She practice yoga every day, and is also a Spartan Race finisher.
-She loves to post fitness and yoga videos on her Instagram page , along with healthy food ideas.
+Heathyr is now 3 sizes down from when she began and continues to work on her physical fitness.
+She practices yoga every day and is also a Spartan Race finisher.
+She loves to post fitness and yoga videos on her Instagram page, along with healthy food ideas.

 Follow Heathry on YouTube